OpenHD/Documentation/general/faq.md

 You can optionally use 2x WiFi adapters on the ground side for "diversity", which improves signal reception.

-#### Can I run OpenHD on this other board \(Orange Pi, Banana Pi, BeagleBoard\)?
+#### Can I run OpenHD different Platforms ? \(Orange Pi, Banana Pi, BeagleBoard\)?

 In OpenHD 2.0, no. The system is designed around the Raspberry Pi as it is cheap, widely available, and the video encoder/decoder hardware works properly.

 In OpenHD > 2.2, most of the code has been rewritten, this means that we're much less hardware bound.
 Officially we currently differentiate between Air and Ground.

+Ground:

 The most optimised Platform on Ground is the Raspberry-Pi, but if you have quite capable hardware, X86 will give you even better latency than the Pi.
+{% hint style="warning" %}
-_**NOTE:**_Not every USB-Port is able to supply the Wifi-Adapter with enough juice.
+Not every USB-Port is able to supply the Wifi-Adapter with enough juice.
 Please check before flying if it gets enough power.
 The standart 500ma isn't enough, also if you do any PowerMods, we're not responsible for any damage.

-We support the Nvidia Jetson Platform, which will inprove latency a lot.
-We've also opend up the possibility to add other platforms, but those need long testing and evaluation and development work before being supported.
-This progress is quite a lot of work, so most boards will not get support ever.
+{% endhint %}
+{% hint style="warning" %}
+Older Computers or SBC's may be not capable enough to run OpenHD.
+{% endhint %}

+Air:

+The lowest Latency Platform is our Custom Hardware.
+The second best Latency will be with the Jetson-Nano.
+The most flexible Platform will be the Pi, but it can not encode h265, which will increase latency.

+#### What about Orange Pi, Banana Pi, BeagleBoard ?

+Officially we can not support every platform, but we optimized OpenHD to be easily portable to different SBC's.

+You can also run the groundstation (including QOpenHD), on different platforms, but since every SBC handles Decoding/Compositing/Rendering different, we can't really optimize everything and the workload for our devteam is limited.
+So we officially only support Pi and X86 on the Ground.

 #### Which WiFi adapters do I need?